“I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.”

 Positive self-talks did not come from any part of my soul.
 My old, stinking thinking–which was trained by way of cruel people and dark forces–caused me to believe I was worthless.
 In turn, my relationship with myself suffered greatly.

 I thought that getting married would fix this.
 Nope.
 Not even close.
 Having my daughter?
 No, that didn’t fix my incorrect opinion about myself either.
 Maybe working harder than anyone else I knew?
-If I could just becoming successful financially then my evaluation of myself would be positive!…Nah.
+If I could just become successful financially then my evaluation of myself would be positive!…Nah.
 Another dead end.